Make It Nasty

 Emery shook her head, "Yes, she will."

 "I just think it will be better to talk and shit when we're around Darrell otherwise-," I'm going to do something I regret.

 Emery frowned obviously, she was going to have to lay it on hard, and be straight up.
 "You have a girlfriend."
 She said, "Fucking act like it."

 Logan's jaw dropped as she unlocked her door and weaseled into her mother's car before he could even respond.

 Then she was gone.
 Fuck.

 But she was right, who was he to try and push Cassidy out of the picture whenever she was around her.
 She probably thought he was the biggest douche now.
-He shook his head, he shouldn't have invited her over in the first place.
+He shook his head.

 So much for trying to be a man of his word.
 He was going to have to talk to Cassidy.

-He shook his head and sighed, he should have just given her phone back in the first place.
+He shook his head and sighed, he should have just found a way to give her phone back in the first place.
 This was too complicated and drawn out.
 He was becoming tired of playing around.